CarmeloMarini/finalProjects/README.md

 ### Prerequisites

-To build and run this app locally you will need Node.js
+To build and run this app locally you will need Node.js (eventually docker)

 ### Quick start